 Once your pet is discharged and you take them home, you may notice some grogginess, drooling, or drowsiness for several hours.
 They’re typically almost back to normal that evening and should definitely be back to their normal self (often even better, as the discomfort their dental and periodontal disease had been causing them is now gone!) by the next day.
 If at any point you’re concerned, don’t hesitate to call your veterinarian for advice.

-An anesthetized dental procedure with your veterinarian is just one step to ensuring a healthy mouth for your pet.
+An anesthetized dental procedure with your veterinarian is just one step to ensuring your pet's good dental health.
 Your vet will go over best methods of at-home dental care going forward after the procedure.